hammerheim-game/hammerheim-rules/3-warbands/clan-eshin.md

 they have been content to feed upon his ruins, to seed plague in his cities, and spread contagion amongst his lands.
 At least they were content to wait and watch, for now everything has suddenly changed.
-Now the destruction of Hammerheim has created new opportunities in the secret war against mankind.
+Now the destruction of Mordheim has created new opportunities in the secret war against mankind.
 Since ancient times the Skaven have searched the world for the stones of power that men in their ignorance call